aovsybo/movie_recomendations_bot/README.md

 # Matje_recomendations_bot

 ## Description
-Telegram bot @Matje_recomendations_bot, that can recommend you a movie accoding to your free-form ru-lang request, including year, rating, genre etc. Also it can recommend random movie if there are nott any preferences.
+Telegram bot @Matje_recomendations_bot, that can recommend you a movie accoding to your free-form ru-lang request, including year, rating, genre etc. Also it can recommend random movie if there are no any preferences.

 ## Technologies
 Uses library "SpaCy" for NLP in order to convert natural language from user message to dictionary of filtres for searching a movie.
 It allows to get word infinitive, that simplifies the problem of determining if a word is a filter or not.
-For example, ф the word represents the year if its word class is number and in length is 4.
+For example, the word represents the year if its word class is a number and its length is 4.

 ## Usage
 To use it, you need to send message to bot with your preferences as it is on the picture below.